BDC Hamburger Icon

 How to make employees feel appreciated

-There are many ways to recognize your employees and empower them to succeed within your business.
-Recognition can be as small as a simple “thank you” for doing a great job or as big as an established recognition program.
+There are many ways to recognize staff and empower your employees.
+Recognition can be as small as a simple “thank-you” for doing a great job or as big as an established recognition program.
 The most successful companies use a combination of recognition strategies.
-Here are five tips for making your employees feel appreciated.
+Here are 10 tips for making your employees feel appreciated.

-Organizations can benefit from having a formal recognition program that’s implemented fairly across each department.
-One way to do this is through gamification – employees can earn points based on specific actions or accomplishments and then spend those points on things like company swag, activities, trips and other prizes.
+Organizations can benefit from a formal recognition program implemented fairly across each department.
+One way to do this is through gamification.
+Employees can earn points based on specific actions or accomplishments and spend them on company swag, activities, trips and other prizes.
 Your formal recognition program should also consist of some form of public recognition, such as awards and public verbal acknowledgments.

 2. Conduct weekly check-ins.